hbc/NGS_Data_Analysis_Course/lessons/06_QC_trimming.md

 ***
 **Exercise**

-**Trimmomatic on all the files**
+**Run *Trimmomatic* on all the fastq files**

-Now we know how to run trimmomatic but there is some good news and bad news.
+Now we know how to run trimmomatic, but there is some good news and bad news.
 One should always ask for the bad news first.
 Trimmomatic only operates on one input file at a time and we have more than one input file.
 The good news?
-We already know how to use a for loop to deal with this situation.
+We already know how to use a 'for loop' to deal with this situation.
 Let's modify our script to run the *Trimmomatic* command for every raw fastq file.
 Let's also run fastqc on each of our trimmed fastq files to evaluate the quality of our reads post-trimming:

 ```
 #!/bin/bash

 #BSUB -q priority # queue name
 #BSUB -W 2:00 # hours:minutes runlimit after which job will be killed.
-#BSUB -n 4 # number of cores requested
+#BSUB -n 6 # number of cores requested
 #BSUB -N piper@hsph.harvard.edu

 cd ~/unix_oct2015/rnaseq_project/data/untrimmed_fastq